irontec/angular-bootstrap-simple-chat/readme.md

     }
   };
   vm.visible = true;
+  vm.expandOnNew = true;
 }
 ```

 ## Documentation
 ### Params
 * messages: array of messages to show.
 Message Format: {username: 'username', content: 'My message'}
 * username: username of the user using the app
 * input-placeholder-text: String, text in the input placeholder